The Scrum Guide

 The Product Owner can help to clarify the selected Product Backlog items and make trade-offs.
 If the Development Team determines it has too much or too little work, it may renegotiate the selected Product Backlog items with the Product Owner.
 The Development Team may also invite other people to attend to provide technical or domain advice.

 By the end of the Sprint Planning, the Development Team should be able to explain to the Product Owner and Scrum Master how it intends to work as a self-organizing team to accomplish the Sprint Goal and create the anticipated Increment.

 The Sprint Goal is an objective set for the Sprint that can be met through the implementation of Product Backlog.
 It provides guidance to the Development Team on why it is building the Increment.
 It is created during the Sprint Planning meeting.
 The Sprint Goal gives the Development Team some flexibility regarding the functionality implemented within the Sprint.
 The selected Product Backlog items deliver one coherent function, which can be the Sprint Goal.
 The Sprint Goal can be any other coherence that causes the Development Team to work together rather than on separate initiatives.

-The Daily Scrum is a 15-minute time-boxed event for the Development Team to synchronize activities and create a plan for the next 24 hours.
-This is done by inspecting the work since the last Daily Scrum and forecasting the work that could be done before the next one.
+The Daily Scrum is a 15-minute time-boxed event for the Development Team.
+The Daily Scrum is held every day of the Sprint.
+At it, the Development Team plans work for the next 24 hours.
+This optimizes team collaboration and performance by inspecting the work since the last Daily Scrum and forecasting upcoming Sprint work.
 The Daily Scrum is held at the same time and place each day to reduce complexity.
-During the meeting, the Development Team members explain:

 The Scrum Master ensures that the Development Team has the meeting, but the Development Team is responsible for conducting the Daily Scrum.
 The Scrum Master teaches the Development Team to keep the Daily Scrum within the 15-minute time-box.